 Estate Planning Tips on What Not to Do

 We all know we can learn from the mistakes of others.
 When it comes to estate planning, the mistakes made by celebrities often have disastrous financial consequences.
 You may think your estate is much different than that of a celebrity.
 In fact, the concerns celebrities have about making a last will and the issues they face in deciding how to distribute their property are actually the same as those faced by the rest of us.
-One of the only differences is the dollar amount involved.The author of The 101 Biggest Estate Planning Mistakes is an estate planning lawyer who has represented numerous celebrities.
+One of the only differences is the dollar amount involved.The author of the book The 101 Biggest Estate Planning Mistakes is an estate planning lawyer who has represented numerous celebrities.
 In this entertaining estate planning book, author Herbert E. Nass shares estate planning errors of the rich and famous and how you can avoid them.
-He includes surprising information about many public figures who died without a valid last will.The book The 101 Biggest Estate Planning Mistakes covers a wide range of estate planning issues, including guardianship of minor children, inheritance rights of stepchildren,
+He includes surprising information about many public figures who died without a valid last will.The 101 Biggest Estate Planning Mistakes covers a wide range of estate planning issues, including guardianship of minor children, inheritance rights of stepchildren,

 disinheriting an heir, wills, codicils, living trusts, probate, estate taxes, gift taxes, no-contest clauses, greedy heirs, executors, trustees, funerals, burials, cremation, disposition of remains, life insurance, charitable gifts, leaving money for your pets, intestate succession, holographic wills, and much more.
 It is suggested reading for tips on how to avoid errors in your estate plan.